bytebase/bytebase.com/content/blog/flyway-vs-liquibase.md

 ## Summary

 Flyway and Liquibase are the two well-established tools for database CI/CD.
-They are similar in many ways, both are Java based, adopt [migration-based](/blog/database-version-control-state-based-vs-migration-based/#migration-based-version-control-imperative) approach.
-The most signicant difference is Liquibase has an additional [Changelog concept](https://docs.liquibase.com/concepts/changelogs/home.html) to allow user to specify explicit migration ordering, precondtions, labels and context, while Flyway relies on the [file naming](https://flywaydb.org/documentation/concepts/migrations#naming-1) to determine the order.
+They are similar in many ways, both are Java based, provide and only provide Java SDK and CLI, without GUI and API, adopt [migration-based](/blog/database-version-control-state-based-vs-migration-based/#migration-based-version-control-imperative) schema migration, and use the same open-source monetization strategy.

+The most significant difference is Liquibase has an additional [Changelog concept](https://docs.liquibase.com/concepts/changelogs/home.html) to allow user to specify explicit migration ordering, preconditions, labels and context, while Flyway relies on the [file naming](https://flywaydb.org/documentation/concepts/migrations#naming-1) to determine the order.

-Both tools provides a git like pattern for database migrations.
+Both tools provide a git-like experience for database migrations.
 On the other hand, if you are looking for a GitHub/GitLab experience with a nice GUI and team collaboration features, please check out our own Bytebase and continue reading the side-by-side comparison with each of them:

 - [Bytebase vs. Liquibase](/blog/bytebase-vs-liquibase/)
 - [Bytebase vs. Flyway](/blog/bytebase-vs-flyway/)